JonathanWilbur/mueller-report/volume1.md

 Into the spring of 2016, Sater and Cohen continued to discuss a trip to Moscow in connection with the Trump Moscow project.
-On April 20, 2016, Sater wrote Cohen, "\[t\]he People. wanted to know when you are coming?"
+On April 20, 2016, Sater wrote Cohen, "\[t\]he People.
+Wanted to know when you are coming?"
 364 On May 4, 2016, Sater followed up:

-> I had a chat with Moscow. assuming the trip does happen the question is
+> I had a chat with Moscow.
+Assuming the trip does happen the question is
 > before or after the convention.
 I said I believe, but don't know for sure,
 > that's it's probably after the convention. obviously the pre-meeting trip
 > (you only) can happen anytime you want but the 2 big guys where \[sic\] the
 > question.
-I said I would confirmand revert. . . .
+I said I would confirmand revert....
 Let me know about If I was
 > right by saying I believe after Cleveland and also when you want to speak
 > to them and possibly fly over.
 365